 What are the different types of customer segmentation?

-Segmentation can be based off a myriad of attributes and data points.
+Segmentation can be based on a myriad of attributes and data points.
 But the common types of segmentation include demographics (age, gender, ethnicity, group affinity, and socioeconomic measures), psychographics (personality, preferences, hobbies, values, and opinions), geographics (location), and behavioral segmentation (based on a customer’s real behavior in the market).
-Your ideal customer segments may be based off a variety of these data points, and we collect and integrate as much data as possible in order to develop the most meaningful segments for your marketing strategy.
+Your ideal customer segments may be based on various data points, and we collect and integrate as much data as possible to develop the most meaningful segments for your marketing strategy.

 How we approach customer segmentation studies

-When we engage with enterprise and B2B businesses for customer segmentation research, we develop a custom study that gathers statistically significant data about your target audience.
+When we engage with enterprise and B2B businesses for customer segmentation research, we develop a custom study that aims to gather statistically significant data about your target audience.
 We collect insights, analyze findings, and create segments based on primary data.
 We pull data from this custom survey and can compare it to any existing data you might have, such as previous surveys, sales data, interviews, purchase behaviors, and more.
-We compile our findings into a comprehensive report including survey results and key insights, risks and opportunities, and complete persona profiles and customer journey maps.
+We compile our findings into a comprehensive report including survey results, key insights, risks and opportunities, and complete persona profiles and customer journey maps.

 Here’s our step-by-step approach to customer segmentation done right.

 We begin every customer segmentation study with stakeholder interviews so we can learn about your target market.
 We want to talk to people in marketing, sales, product development, customer service, IT, and more depending on your scope and need.
 Whenever possible, we want to interview your value chain partners, such as distributors and dealers, as well as your end customers.

 These interviews help gather anecdotal and established insights about the audiences we’re studying, as well as specific business priorities.
 Then, we have what we need to develop a plan of attack for our primary research tool—a comprehensive custom survey to be disseminated to your target audience.